jbinvnt/small-team-tutorial/README.md

 # GitHub Small Team Workflow

 Originally created for the [LMVP project](https://github.com/dsc-umass/lmvp).
 This guide is also easily adaptable for any GitHub project with a small team.
-Just replace the project name, Git URLs, and the reviewer suggestion.
+Just replace the project names, Git URLs, and the reviewer username.

 A bonus guide at the end explains how to run a Docker Compose project.